FAQ

 1. Glenwood Springs Community Center passes (if you don’t have a Glenwood Springs Community Center pass already) for team swim instruction, swim punch pass available from team

-2. Race Entry Fees: Diva Triathlon: There will be discount codes available through the season.
-Some scholarship money available.
+2. Race Entry Fees: Diva Triathlon: There will be discount codes available throughout the season.
+Some scholarship money is available.

 3. Lodging in Longmont for the Diva Triathlon Weekend: Lodging price (e.g., $99 per room) split between two people if desired.